-Sky line rental, broadband and TV customers are soon to be hit with price hikes yet again, but you don't have to put up with it.
+Sky line rental, broadband and TV customers have been hit with price hikes yet again, but you don't have to put up with it.
 Use your right to leave penalty-free as leverage when wielding the powerhouse weapon you possess – haggling.

 Sky's one of the easiest companies to haggle with – customers frequently email us their successes, slashing £100s off their bill.
 It's even actively encouraged its customers to haggle via a high-profile TV campaign in the past.
 Here we show you how to do it.